1964 Democratic National Convention: Negative media coverage of Atlantic City

-In 1964...Atlantic revealed itself as seedy, rundown, and ill-equipped to host the Democratic National Convention that year...Atlantic City could testify to the gamble of hosting a national political convention: You can't buy that kind of national publicity when things go wrong.
+In 1964...Atlantic revealed itself as seedy, rundown, and ill-equipped to host the Democratic National Convention that year...Atlantic City could testify to the gamble of hosting a national political convention: You can't buy that kind of national publicity when things go right.
 And you can't shed it when they go wrong...In 1964, bad publicity about Atlantic City — about dirty hotel rooms, rude service and a "queen of resorts" that had become a sea hag — stuck to the city's image.
 Some say the convention hastened the city's decline.

 In 2014, Chuck Darrow of the Philadelphia Inquirer wrote an article which credited the convention with causing harm to Atlantic City's reputation.
 With a damaged reputation and a continuing decline, the city subsequently pivoted to attempt to revive itself by becoming an East Coast hub for casinos and gambling.